nikogura/nikogura.com/README.md

 * [My General Resume](https://github.com/nikogura/nikogura.github.io/blob/master/general-resume.pdf?raw=true)

-* [Coding Standards](CodingStandards.md) My philosophy on coding standards - especially in Golang, and by inference on the rest of life.
+* [Engineering Standards](EngineeringStandards.md) My philosophy on code standards - especially in Golang, and by inference on the rest of life.

+* [Named Returns](https://github.com/nikogura/namedreturns) Linter enforcing the use of named returns in Go functions.
+Named returns improve code readability and make function signatures more self-documenting.

 * [DBT: Dynamic Binary Toolkit- Tools that keep themselves up to date!](DBT.md) *Never ask your users to update to the latest version again.*

 * [Gomason CI/CD in your pocket](https://github.com/nikogura/gomason) *Want to test locally?
 Build, Sign, and publish binaries?
 Here you go.*

+* [Hasura Operator](https://github.com/nikogura/hasura-operator) Kubernetes Operator for declarative Hasura GraphQL deployment and management.
+Makes Hasura GitOps-ready.

+* [K8s Cluster Manager](https://github.com/nikogura/k8s-cluster-manager) Kubernetes cluster lifecycle management tool for provisioning and managing multiple clusters.

+* [Diagnostic Slackbot](https://github.com/nikogura/diagnostic-slackbot) AI-powered Slack bot for automated infrastructure diagnostics.
+Analyzes WAF logs, Kubernetes events, and system metrics.
+Allows users to interact with it via slack, and leverage a curated list of prompts that can be tuned for your specific infrastructure.

+* [Resume Tailor](https://github.com/nikogura/resume-tailor) AI-powered tool for generating tailored resumes and cover letters from structured achievements using Claude API.

 * [Managed Secrets](https://github.com/nikogura/managed-secrets) A YAML Interface on Hashicorp Vault